FreedomBen/breakout71/Readme.md

 - [HackerNews thread](https://news.ycombinator.com/item?id=43183131)

+# Premium: allow looping

+Allow players to loop the game :
+- [x] keep your score
+- [x] keep 1 perk
+- [x] add one hasard
+- [x] add one HP to all bricks - as a debuff
+- [ ] advertise looping in normal game over screen
+- real time stats as the option says.
+- [x] Noise of coins against side is annoying.
+- Change look of loop, to avoid picking randomly at loop end.
+- make red coins scarier,
+- add blue coins that only freeze puck.
+- Make fullscreen an option and turn it back on when playing
+- +1 combo de base par rerolls
+- +1 combo de base par vie restantes (pas attrapable)

 # Todo
+- [jaceys] Counters for coins lost, misses, and boundary bounces, as well as a timer.

 - people assume unbounded  allows for wrap around
 - coin magnet and viscosity : only one level ~2.5
 - Boost Ascetism : give +2 or even +3 combo per brick destroyed
 - wind : move coins based on puck movement not position
 - show -N points in red when combo resets
-- reach : this is too punishing now, maybe only reset if you hit the lowest populate row of the level, if it's not a full width row
+- reach  is too punishing now, maybe only reset if you hit the lowest populate row of the level, if it's not a full width row
 - respawn: N% of bricks respawn after N seconds
-- [jaceys] Counters for coins lost, misses, and boundary bounces, as well as a timer.
 - [jaceys] Move the restart button out of the menu, so that it is more easily accessible
 - [jaceys] A visual indication of whether a ball has hit a brick this serve
 - [obigre] Offer to level ups perks separately